v3ai/cain/README.md

                                    Copyright (c) 2025 Rhett Applestone

+## NOTE: This program will switch your dotfiles and configs to mine.

 ### What is cain and what does it do?

 cain stands for Collect And INstall